salimsaid/wp-nonces/README.md

 # Final Words from the author
-I've written this clean and simple library to demonstrate that i can brinng value to inpsyde team.
+I've written this clean and simple library to demonstrate that i can brinng value to your team.
 Please note that there are improvements that could be made on this library, i.e increasing code coverage(testing coverage)
 I have presented a simple,clean,minimal,testable and ready to ship code library.
 There is always room for improvement, and i hope you will find this library useful enough to demonstrate my skills.